BiggestXuan/BxP/README.md

 # BxP (Biggest_Xuan Pack)
 Welcome to my open source project!
 If you want, you can modify my source code for a second release, but you need to indicate the source!

+By the way, I don't provide English ,so if you want to get info in English, please read my wiki!